arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-lite-2/tutorials/getting-started/content.md

 * Gateway EUI: The EUI of your WisGate Gateway (Get it on the overview page on the WisGate dashboard)
 * Gateway name: Name of the Gateway on your TTN's profile
 * Gateway Server Address: the Address of the LoRa network (format: `wss://<cloudServer>`)
-* LoRaWAN options:
-  * Frequency plan: select the recommended plan or the one that fits your project
+* LoRaWAN options, Frequency plan: select the recommended plan or the one that fits your project

 Click the "Create gateway" button at the end of the page.